 Some HSD medications may also have side effects.

 HSD gets worse with time.
-Progression is faster in affected children than in people who develop HSD later in life.
+It tends to progress faster in children with the condition than people who develop HSD later in life.
 However, medical advances have increased life expectancy.
 People with late-onset HSD may live well into adulthood.

-There is no known way to prevent HSD.
+There’s no known way to prevent HSD.
 Genetic counseling is recommended for families with a history of the disease.
+Talk to your doctor about a referral to a genetic counselor if you’re thinking about starting a family and you or your partner have a family history of HSD.